 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

-If you’re a homeowner with a good amount of equity in your property, then a cash-out refinance or home equity loan could offer money when you need it.
+If you’re a homeowner with a good amount of equity in your property, then a cash-out refinance, home equity loan, or home equity line of credit could offer money when you need it.

-Whether you’re facing high medical bills or just looking to cover a kitchen remodel, both financing options can give you the cash you need to pay the bills, all by tapping your home equity.
+Whether you’re facing high medical bills or just looking to cover a kitchen remodel, any of these three financing options can give you the cash you need to pay the bills by tapping your home equity.

 - How a cash-out refinance works